Table of Contents

 In the Old Kingdom, the practice of mummification was in its early stages.
 In that sense, the Canopic Jars used during that time had nothing to do with the ones to come.
 They were simple jars with conventional lids.

 As embalming techniques evolved, the Egyptians began to keep the organs inside the bodies.
-By the time of the New Kingdom, the purpose of the jars was merely symbolical.
-They still had the gods sculpted on their lids, but their inside cavities were too small to keep organs.
+By the time of the New Kingdom, the purpose of the jars was again merely symbolical.
+They still had the same four gods sculpted on their lids, but their inside cavities were too small to keep organs.
 These were simply Dummy Jars.

 The Canopic Jars and the Sons of Horus